Skip to Content

 It didn’t work.

 So there I was, up on stage, learning how to dance the hula.
-It was a little embarrassing to be shaking my hips up on stage, but what’s life without a few uncomfortable moments that turn into good memories?
+It was a little embarrassing to be shaking my hips up on stage, and the entire group was not filled with the most talented dancers, but what’s life without a few uncomfortable moments that turn into good memories?

 Ask Keith from Atlanta.
 See, after the women were on stage shaking their moneymakers, Keith from Atlanta — who had just a bit earlier been enjoying himself in the back of the room — came out on stage in a coconut bra and grass skirt.
 And, with the help of one of the female cast members, he learned to do the hula in front of the entire audience, including his daughter and her cell phone camera.

-He was a great sport about it, and it was a great way to really involve the crowd.
+He was a great sport about it, did such a great job, and it was a great way to really involve the crowd.

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.

-We were worried it would be a bit of a cluster to get the 200 audience members outside.
-It was so easy because the doors are behind the stage on both sides (where the audience has been staring the entire time).
-You go out the doors and thats’s where the Polynesian fire knife show starts.
+We were worried it would be a bit of a headache to get the 200 audience members outside.
+But, it was so easy because the exit doors are behind the stage on both sides where the audience has been staring the entire time.
+You go out those doors and that’s when the Polynesian fire knife dancing starts.

 Now, when I was reading about the show online and saw fire knife, I imagined that it would actually be knives.
 We got outside, though, to find that it was a fire club.